puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 		  class { ['my_fw::pre', 'my_fw::post']: }

-> These defaults will ensure that the `pre` and `post` classes are run in the correct order to avoid locking you out of your box during the first Puppet run.
-Declaring `my_fw::pre` and `my_fw::post` satisfies dependencies.

 5. Add the `firewall` class to your `site.pp` to ensure the correct packages are installed:

 		  class { 'firewall': }